emilianavt/VSeeFaceManual/README.md

 ### Model preview in Unity

 If you are working on an avatar, it can be useful to get an accurate idea of how it will look in VSeeFace before exporting the VRM.
+You can load [this](https://github.com/emilianavt/VSeeFacePreview/archive/v1.13.34b.zip) example project into Unity 2019.4.12f1 and load the included preview scene to preview your model with VSeeFace like lighting settings.
+This project also allows posing an avatar and sending the pose to VSeeFace using the VMC protocol starting with VSeeFace v1.13.34b.

-The following settings in Unity should allow you to get an accurate idea of how the avatar will look with default settings in VSeeFace:
+If you prefer settings things up yourself, the following settings in Unity should allow you to get an accurate idea of how the avatar will look with default settings in VSeeFace:

 * ([Screenshot](/assets/img/LightingLinear.png)) `Edit -> Project Settings... -> Player -> Other Settings -> Color Space: Linear`
 * ([Screenshot](/assets/img/LightingLight.png)) Directional light: Color: FFFFFF (Hexadecimal), Intensity: 0.975, Rotation: 16, -146, -7.8, Shadow Type: No shadows